Items you'll need for occasional accidents:

 (*subject to change)

 You should feed your puppy three times a day.
 (Approx. 1/3 cup at 8 weeks of age).
 The `amount' of food needs to be increased weekly.
 Pups grow so quickly that the 1/3 cup at 7 weeks of age is not enough when they are 9 weeks of age.
 Feed your puppy in the morning upon getting up, at lunch time and again at dinner time.
 It helps the pup if you are consistent with the feeding schedule especially when your pup is still very young.
 As your pup gets older they are more able to adjust to different schedules.
 Keep feeding 3 times a day until the pup is 6 months old and then twice a day for its entire life.
 Puppy food should be fed until the pup is one-year old.
-Puppy food is denser in calories, has the proper amount of protein that a puppy needs and is easier for them to digest.
+Puppy food is denser in calories, has the proper amount of protein and calcium that a large breed puppy needs and is easier for them to digest.
 Then slowly transition the puppy over to large breed adult food between one and 18 months of age.
 This would be the best time to switch brands of food is you so wish.
 Just make sure the first ingredient listed on the bag is not ground yellow corn.

 Keep in mind that as your puppy reaches about a year in age - he/she won't need as much protein.
 Excessive protein and not enough exercise will result with your dog having way too much energy.
 Please make exercise a daily routine!
 For those of you who are planning on hunting your dog keep in mind that during the hunting season, your dog will need not only more protein but more food as well.
 After the age of 7 you may want to put your dog on Senior food.
 Please consult your vet before doing so.